Artist

 How much does Kanye West make in a year?

-Kanye West is modeled at $5.5M-$28M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Kanye West is estimated at $5.5M-$28M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Kanye West still make money?